USCGC Elderberry: Operational history

 After commissioning, Elderberry was assigned to Petersburg, where she has been ever since.
 Her primary mission is to maintain 250 aids to navigation in Southeast Alaska, including those in Wrangell Narrows, Zimovia Strait, and Gastineau Channel.
 Elderberry faces a number of special challenges in this work.
-In tight passages such as Wrangell Narrows, small excursions by towed barges and log rafts destroy buoys and other aids to navigation.
+In tight passages such as Wrangell Narrows, towed barges and log rafts making small excursions from the shipping channel destroy buoys and other aids to navigation.
 In Rocky Pass, a shallow strait between Kuiu and Kupreanof Islands, Elderberry has had to work with only two feet of water under her keel.
 Some buoys, such as those on the Mendenhall Bar in Gastineau Channel are seasonal.
 They are removed in the fall, so they are not damaged by ice, and then replaced in spring.

 Beyond her work on aids to navigation, Elderberry responds to search and rescue needs.
 From July 1, 1971, to June 30, 1972, for example, she participated in 28 search and rescue cases.
 Many of her search and rescue missions involve local fisherman.
 For instance in August 1972 she pumped out and refloated the fishing vessel Wanderlust which had gone aground on Vank Island.
 She has provided fuel to fishing boats that had run out of diesel.